railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    * QR: Quantity received.

-If the products are managed as a weighted average, Open ERP will open a window that lets you specify the price of the product received at each goods receipt.
+If the products are managed as a weighted average, OpenERP will open a window that lets you specify the price of the product received at each goods receipt.
 The purchase price is by default set from the purchase order, but you can change the price to add the cost of